gipi/electronics-notes/docs/index.md

 ### Codes

-The codes below are generally found on ceramic (little round discs) and mylar (chicklet) capacitors, which are not polarized, that is, there are no positive and negative leads.
+The codes below are generally found on ceramic (little round discs) and mylar (chicklet) capacitors, which are not polarized, that is, there are no positive and negative leads ([source](http://beamdream.solarbotics.net/Tutorials/CapGuide.htm)).

 | Values | Code |
 |--------|------|